 - iOS version 12.5 (for iPhone 6, 6 plus, 5s)

 Android users can use MassNotify if your Android smartphone supports Bluetooth Low Energy and Android Version 6 (API 23) or above.

 Do I have to be 18 to use MassNotify?

 MassNotify is not intended for children under the age of 13.
 Children between the ages of 13 and 17 may use MassNotify with consent from a parent or legal guardian.

 There is no MassNotify-specific parental approval system for this age group.
 However, parents can control access to MassNotify by using the tools readily available to parents to manage their children's access to device settings, apps, and purchases.
 For example, 13-year-olds using Android phones must have an account set up for them by a parent who has provided verifiable parental consent.
-Additionally, the parent can use Screentime settings and Ask to Buy to manage devices that the child signs into with their account and apps that they download.
+Additionally, the parent can use Screentime settings to manage devices that the child signs into with their account.